Mpinane/SoftwareEngineeringProject_Group3/Labs/Avi System/Readme.md

 ### Prerequisites:
-The program requires python3 and Django to be installed.
+The System requires python3 and Django-Framework to be compiled successfully.

 ### Installing: